-An analysis of the Company's exposure to risk, including financial risk, and the steps taken to mitigate these risks are set out in note 16, a discussion of critical accounting judgements is set out in note 19 and a discussion of critical accounting estimates is set out in note 20.
+An analysis of the Company's exposure to risk, including financial risk, and the steps taken to mitigate these risks are set out in note 14.

 STRATEGIC REPORT (CONTINUED)

 GOING CONCERN

 The performance of the Company is subject to analysis against plan, with key variances being analysed in detail on a monthly basis.
 This monitoring, particularly of credit and liquidity measures has been enhanced at Group level in response to the Covid situation.